Sheikh-Fahad-Ahmed/Hangman/README.md

 ## How to Play

 1. Clone this repository to your local machine.
 2. Ensure Ruby is installed on your system.
-If not, download and install it from here.
 3. Navigate to the project directory in your terminal.
 4. Run the game by typing:
 ```